 Amalfi Coast & Capri Island Hiking Tour Write a review

 Your adventure starts in vibrant Naples, where you spend one night in the historic center of the city at a comfortable 4-star hotel.
 The next day you have a guided visit of incredible Pompeii followed by lunch at a beautiful family-run winery in the hills above Ravello.
-You stay two nights in lovely Minori, right on the coast, then two nights up in the hills in romantic Ravello, and two nights in Praiano, perched above the sea.
+You stay two nights on the coast in lovely Minori, two nights amongst sumptuos villas and gardens in romantic Ravello, and two nights in Praiano where our hotel is perched above the shimmering sea.
 We take you on spectacular hikes that link together ancient villages, monasteries and watchtowers.
 On our penultimate day we take you to explore the exquisite island of Capri.
-On your final day, the aptly named "Path of the Gods" provides you with one last breathtaking hike high above the sparkling waters of the Amalfi coast.
+The aptly named "Path of the Gods" provides you with one last breathtaking hike high above the sparkling waters of the Amalfi coast.

 Amalfi Coast & Capri Island Hiking Tour itinerary Request full itinerary

 Independent arrival in Naples.
 You are pre-booked into your hotel located in the heart of historic Naples, near many great cafés, restaurants, and shops.
 Overnight Naples.
 Hotel included.
 Dinner not included.